Municipal Solutions

 most urgent to your community.

-Every engagement begins with a data access agreement and your assessor’s database — built once, used across all four products.
+Every engagement begins with a data access agreement and your assessor’s database or your clerk’s voter file — built once, used across all five products.
 Start with whichever question your Select Board, Finance Committee, or Council is facing this quarter.

 01